praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ### Create Data Element for Page Type

 First, you need to identify which pages are the Product Detail pages.
-You do that with a Data Element.
+You do that with a data element.

 1. Click **[!UICONTROL Data Elements]** in the top navigation.
 1. Click **[!UICONTROL Add Data Element]**.